vedfi/mondroid/README.md

 - The main goal of this project is providing a mongodb client for mobile devices.
 (Like official desktop client [Mongodb Compass](https://www.mongodb.com/products/compass))
 - Mondroid is written in Flutter and utilizes [mongo_dart](https://github.com/mongo-dart/mongo_dart) driver.

-## Goals Of This Project

-- Providing a mongodb client for mobile devices.
-(Like official desktop client [Mongodb Compass](https://www.mongodb.com/products/compass))
-- Supporting crud operations and basic querying.

 ## Features

 ### General